Learn something new every day

 More Info... by email

 Permanent ponds are often built in lower land areas that tend to accumulate excess amounts of water.
-Retention ponds aid in the removal of pollutants, as trash and debris typically run into the pond after heavy rains.
+Retention ponds often actually aid in the removal of pollutants, as trash and debris typically run into the pond after heavy rains.
 The basins also catch runoff containing petroleum, fertilizers, sediments, bacteria, and other harmful substances that may have negative impacts on overall water quality.

 As pollutants enter the pond during a heavy rain, the basin works to slow water movement.
 The stagnant water allows heavier contaminants, such as solids or metals, to sink to the bottom of the pond and eventually become bottom layer sediments.
 The retained water naturally filters contaminants and returns clean water to nearby streams or wetlands.